Each Week, at Least One Person with a Disability

 ABOUT THE AUTHOR

 Kristina Kopić, better known as Tina, is a former academic, a writer, a martial artist, and a fan of deconstructing all social constructs, especially those of gender, race, and disability in order to expose and challenge their injustices and create a more inclusive and fair world.
-She is the Advocacy Content Specialist at the Ruderman Family Foundation, lives with her partner, their two cats, and is currently dabbling in rugby.
+She is the Advocacy Content Specialist at the Ruderman Family Foundation, lives with her wife, their two cats, and is currently dabbling in rugby.